ai5le/website-template-system/README.md

 ### Manual Setup

-To manually set up the template, first download it with Git:
+To manually set up the template, first download it with Git and where it says `yourprojectname` enter the name of your project.

 ```bash
 git clone https://github.com/ai5le/website-template-system yourprojectname